MontiCore/statecharts/src/main/grammars/de/monticore/Statecharts.md

 SysML.

-Dependent on the application domain, several forms of Statecharts are needed, for example to accommodate stimuli in form of method calls, incoming values (signals) or only preconditions that trigger certain forms of actions.
+Dependent on the application domain, several forms of Statecharts are needed for example to accommodate stimuli in form of method calls, incoming values (signals) or only preconditions that trigger certain forms of actions.